 b) It should also be pointed out that "Payments made under the Medical Payments coverage do not prevent the injured person from later deciding that he or she is entitled to further payment on the basis of liability.
 He or she must then, of course, prove the legal liability of the insured."

 3) Physical Damage

 a) There are several types of physical damage coverage, but they are all involved in protecting the owner's vehicle.
-The coverage range from "collision" with another object, except animals or birds, and "all risk" physical damage protection to more limited coverage for specific perils such as fire, lightning, theft, etc.
+The collision coverage applies to the owned vehicle.
+The comprehensive insurance covers damage caused by animals, birds and falling objects, wind, glass breakage and specific perils such as fire, lightning, theft, etc.

 b) This coverage should not be confused with property damage liability, which is the damage to the property of third parties for which the University may be held legally liable.

 c)While only a limited number of University vehicles are insured against comprehensive and collision, this type of loss is a good illustration of the concept of "subrogation".
 For example, if the University collects for damages (less the deductible) from an insurance company for one of the University vehicles, then our insurer may take over the rights to sue the responsible party and recover the payment made to the University.
 Whether or not the insurance company would actually bring suit depends on many factors, including the accident facts, the amount of the loss, etc.